-1 school means any public of private preschool, 2 kindergart ten, elementary, intermediate, middle, secondary, or 3 high school ol.
-4 § A- 5 Hawaii-grown cannabis; labeling requirements. (a) 5 In addition on to all other labeling requirements, the identity 6 statement used for labeling or advertising cannabis and 7 manufactu red cannabis products for responsible, adult use 8 cultivated d or manufactured in whole from Hawaii-grown cannabis 9 plants sha all consist of either: 10 (1) The geographic origin of the Hawaii-grown cannabis 11 plants when the Hawaii-grown cannabis plants are from 12 only one region, followed by the word "Grown"; 13 provided that the geographic origin may be immediatel 14 preceded by the term "100%"; or 15 (2) "Hawaii-Grown" when the manufactured cannabis product 16 consists of cannabis from several geographic origins 17 in the State; provided that the term "Hawaii-Grown" 18 may be immediately preceded by the term "100%".
-19 (b) For purposes of this section, "geographic origin" 20 means the goographic regions in which Hawaii-grown cannabis
+1 "School" means any public or private preschool, 2 kindergarten, elementary, intermediate, middle, secondary, or 3 high school.
+4 SA-51 Hawaii-grown cannabis; labeling requirements. (a) 5 In addition to all other labeling requirements, the identity 6 statement used for labeling or advertising cannabis and 7 manufactured cannabis products for responsible, adult use 8 cultivated or manufactured in whole from Hawaii-grown cannabis 9 plants shall consist of either: 10 (1)The geographic origin of the Hawaii-grown cannabis 11 plants when the Hawaii-grown cannabis plants are from 12 only one region, followed by the word "Grown"; 13 provided that the geographic origin may be immediately 14 preceded by the term "100%"; or 15 (2) "Hawaii-Grown" when the manufactured cannabis product 16 consists of cannabis from several geographic origins 17 in the State; provided that the term "Hawaii-Grown" 18 may be immediately preceded by the term "100%".
+19 (b) For purposes of this section, "geographic origin" 20 means the geographic regions in which Hawaii-grown cannabis plants are cultivated, as those regions are designated in rules adopted by the board.